aws-samples/eb-java-scorekeep/README.md

 In the [`UserFactory`](https://github.com/awslabs/eb-java-scorekeep/tree/xray/src/main/java/scorekeep/UserFactory.java) class, Scorekeep calls a Node.js AWS Lambda function to generate random usernames.
 If the call to Lambda fails, Scorekeep falls back on a public API to generate names.

 Run the script in the `_lambda` folder to create the AWS Lambda function that Scorekeep calls to generate random names:
-    eb-java-scorekeep/_lambda$ ./create-lambda-role.sh
+    eb-java-scorekeep/_lambda$ ./create-random-name.sh

 The script uses a CloudFormation template and the AWS CLI to create the function and its execution role:
-- `_lambda/lambda-role.yml`       - Template that defines the role
+- `_lambda/random-name.yml`       - Template that defines the role and function
-- `_lambda/create-lambda-role.sh` - Script to create the role
+- `_lambda/create-random-name.sh` - Script to create the role and function
-- `_lambda/delete-lambda-role.sh` - Script to delete the role
+- `_lambda/delete-random-name.sh` - Script to delete the role and function

 If you don't have the AWS CLI, [install it](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) or use the CloudFormation console to create a stack with the template.